Charles Boyle (poet): Biography

 Boyle read English at Cambridge University, taught in a Sheffield comprehensive school and in Egypt and worked in publishing, including for several years at Faber and Faber.

-In 1980 he married painter Madeleine Strindberg.
+In 1980, he married painter Madeleine Strindberg.

-He is well known for his 2001 book of poems The Age of Cardboard and String, which had favourable reviews from The Guardian ("The voice is quite beguiling: completely unpretentious yet still resonant and lyrical; linguistically precise and emotionally evasive, often at the same time.
+Boyle is well known for his 2001 book of poems The Age of Cardboard and String, which had favourable reviews from The Guardian ("The voice is quite beguiling: completely unpretentious yet still resonant and lyrical; linguistically precise and emotionally evasive, often at the same time.
 We like that.") and Magma Poetry ("['My Alibi'] is an exquisite distillation of much of what Boyle has to say".

 In 2007, as a result of his difficulty in getting 24 for 3 published, he established CB editions, a small press dedicated to novellas, translations, and writing in other genres often neglected by mainstream publishers.

 Titles published by CB editions have won awards including the McKitterick Prize, the Scott Moncrieff Translation Prize, the Aldeburgh First Collection Prize, and the Republic of Consciousness Prize, as well as being shortlisted for the Goldsmiths Prize, the Guardian First Book Award, and Forward Prizes for Poetry.

 Boyle's An Overcoat: Scenes from the Afterlife of H.B.
 (2016), written under the pseudonym "Jack Robinson", was featured in The Guardians "Nicholas Lezard's choice" column in April 2017, with Lezard concluding: "I can't think of a wittier, more engaging, stylistically audacious, attentive and generous writer working in the English language right now".